astechedu/WebDevOpsTutorial/js.stacks.md

-Step 7 — Creating the Frontend
+Creating the Frontend:

 In the same root directory as your backend code, which is the mern-todo directory, run:

     npx create-react-app client

- Step 8 — Running the React App
+  Running the React App:

 Before testing the React app, there are many dependencies that need to be installed in the project root directory.
 First, install concurrently as a dev dependency: